Gazmos83/Mumstheword-chatapp/README.md

 Features

-  -CRUD (create / read / update / delete) on products -Creating / deleting comments on product page
+  - CRUD (create / read / update / delete) on products

-  -webSockets
+  - Creating / deleting comments on product page
+  - WebSockets

-  -Creating orders with and payments with Stripe
+  - Creating orders with and payments with Stripe

   -Pagination on comments listing